 J u l i a n a H e r r e r o

-Juliana Herrero was born in 1975 in Choele Choel, Río Negro, Argentina and after moving many times in the extended Patagonia, started early with dance and music at INSA (Today Instituto Universitario Patagónico de las Artes) in General Roca, Río Negro.
+After moving many times in the extended Patagonia, started early with dance and music at INSA (Today Instituto Universitario Patagónico de las Artes) in General Roca, Río Negro.
 She graduated from architecture at UBA, University of Buenos Aires.
-In 2001 she moved from Argentina to Europe, to complete her postgraduate studies in 2004 in conceptual design by prof. Ben van Berkel, at STÄDELSCHULE, Frankfurt am Main.
-She then also joined there the film class led by the media artist Mark Leckey.
+2001 she started a journey through Europe.
+2002 she moved to Frankfurt am Main to complete her postgraduate studies in conceptual design in 2004, by prof. Ben van Berkel, at STÄDELSCHULE, academy of fine arts.
+She then joined also there the film class led by the media artist Mark Leckey.

 Juliana Herrero's work has been exhibited since 2002 (e.g. in the Künstlerhaus, Bildraum 01, das weisse haus, MDW university of music and performing arts in Vienna; esc medien kunst labor, Graz; Städelschule and Portikus in Frankfurt am Main; Maison de l’Argentine, Cité Internationale Universitaire in Paris; Centro Cultural Borges and CCK in Buenos Aires, Kunsthalle LAB Bratislava, Kajaani Art Museum and K.H.
 Rendlunds Museum in Kokkola Finland)